 Many projectors (but not all) will have a place you can navigate to in the menus that will tell you how long the lamp life has left.
 If you don’t have your instruction booklet, go ahead and pop into the menus with the controller and see if something obvious catches your eye.

 If you still can’t find any status of the lamp life in the projector’s software, the last quick check you can do is to the projector’s hardware.
 A few models of projectors have lamp status lights installed on the physical projector unit itself.
 This might take the form of a small LED on the exterior of the projector that will be labeled–you guessed it–Lamp Status.

 2) Look at the Image Being Projected, and Consider the Level of Brightness and Contrast to Diagnose the Issue

 Getting confirmation from the projector itself that the lamp is failing offers a certain amount of peace-of-mind.
-However, there are projectors that simply don’t have this feature at all.
+However, there are projectors that simply don’t have this feature at all so you can’t tell in this way even if you wanted to (more on what you shouldn’t try with projectors in our do’s and dont’s guide).
 Nothing to worry about here though, because the way a projector lamp fails is something that you can see and diagnose for yourself.